SwiftBros/amazonClone/README.md

 *IMGUR Placeholder*

 ## License
-© 2019 Rageeb and Matthew
+© 2019 Matt and Rageeb

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at